 This article discusses the treatment of corporate restructurings as extraordinary losses.

 There are two criteria for reporting extraordinary losses or gains.
 The events driving the gains and losses must be unusual and non-recurring.
-Actually almost always the concern is with extraordinary losses rather than gains.
+Managers are usually most concerned with extraordinary losses rather than gains.
 This is because managers are usually quite content to consider almost all gains as ordinary and most losses as extraordinary.